 - Raising awareness within the yoga community of the critical need for shifting away from animal-based diets and towards plant-based diets in honour of the immense suffering and extensive environmental destruction involved in the farming of billions of sentient animals every year with whom we share a deep connection

-The practices serve as a combined educational, healing and fundraising initiative with a magnificent 50% of all funds (after expenses) going to the charities International Animal Rescue.and FIAPO (The Federation of Indian Animal Protection Organizations).
+- Donating any funds raised to International Animal Rescue (IAR) and the Federation of Indian Animal Protection Organisations (FIAPO).
 The reasoning behind choosing these two charities can be found here.

 Animalia Asana® is rooted in the ancient teachings of ahimsa (non-harming) and daana (charity).
 Animalia Asana® adopts yoga’s potential as a tool for generating a more merciful world for all animals (human or otherwise).
-In particular, Animalia Asana® focuses on the nurturing and application of the following four attributes, and sharing this four-part model with as many people as possible:
+In particular, Animalia Asana® focuses on the nurturing and application of the following four attributes:

 CONNECTION – One translation of yoga is unity.
 We can use our practice to connect more with the animal inside of us, our own animal nature, and with many animal spirits and beings across the planet, exploring the balance between wild and tame/civilised.
 We can also connect more with nature and the environment and fellow inhabitants around us.
 We can feel a connection with the original ancient practitioners of yoga with some of the oldest postures being animal-named postures.
 The greater our connection with animals, the more compassion we will feel towards them.